yuchdev/cpp/02_oop_subset/06_exceptions/01_basic_exceptions/README.md

   as it would call destructors of global objets
 * Controlled constructor intercept all exceptions in the body and initialization list, and passes them on
 * There's a temptation to say it's possible to release some resources in controlled `catch` section, but it's not true.
-We can't make any assumptions, on what stage of cinstruction exception iccured, and what resources were already initialized
+We can't make any assumptions, on what stage of instruction exception occured, and what resources were already initialized
 * Controlled constructor used only for diagnostic purposes
 * If one exception throws another, the application will crash by terminate()